Lulu-mary/Customer-Support-Ticket-Analysis/README.md

 # Customer-Support-Ticket-Analysis
 ## 📝 Project Overview
-This project explores the use of SQL to analyze customer support ticket data to understand common issues and how they were resolved.
+This project explores the application of SQL to analyze customer support ticket data, aiming to identify common issues and their resolution methods.
 It demonstrates skills in **data cleaning, analysis, and insight generation.**

 ## 📂 Dataset
 The dataset was sourced from Kaggle, and it consists of customer inquiries like hardware issues, network bugs, etc, for various tech products.